SnkTafy/BluetoothRC/README.md

 BluetoothRC is an Android application for Bluetooth controlled objects based on Arduino.
 BluetoothRC searches for available Bluetooth devices, connects to selected Bluetooth device, pops up a menu to select the accelerometer or the joystick controller and your selected controller starts.
 Application tested with Bluetooth HC-05 and Arduino nano.

 # Communication
 When connected and one of the button pressed and pushed or change becomes in accelerometer values.
-Aplication starts sending data.
+Aplication starts sending data.<br>
-Application will send: X,Y
+Application will send: X,Y<br>
-Where:
+Where: <br>
        X = values of x axis.
 X accepts positive and negative values.
        Y = values of y axis.
 Y also accets positive and negative values.
        The Y value is used to control the speed, also positive values is to go forward and negative is to go backward.